hayden0729/wii-trouble/README.md

 # wii-trouble
-This is a Tank Trouble-esque multiplayer game for Wii homebrew, specifically inspired by a web-based game called Josh Trouble (creator unknown) which can be found here: https://tinyurl.com/joshtrouble
+This is a Tank Trouble-esque multiplayer game for Wii homebrew, specifically inspired by a web-based game called [Josh Trouble](https://tinyurl.com/joshtrouble) (origin/creator unknown).

+Uses [libwiisprite](https://wiibrew.org/wiki/Libwiisprite) for graphics and [asndlib](https://wiibrew.org/wiki/Asndlib) for audio.